quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Unreliable Datagram Service over QUIC

-{{?I-D.draft-ietf-quic-datagram}} specifies a QUIC extension to enable sending and receiving unreliable datagrams over QUIC.
+{{?I-D.ietf-quic-datagram}} specifies a QUIC extension to enable sending and receiving unreliable datagrams over QUIC.
 Unlike operating directly over UDP, applications that use the QUIC datagram service do not need to implement their own congestion control, per {{?RFC8085}}, as QUIC datagrams are